websitecd/websitecd-examples/README.md

 # Website CD Examples
-Website CD Examples

-This repository contains various examples demonstrating how Webiste CD can be used
+This repository contains various examples demonstrating how Website CD can be used.

 | Application | Description |
 |-------------|-------------|